-I speak French and adore reading French books and books in French.
-I worked in Alliance française in Varna, Bulgaria in the past and there was a big library with plenty of classic and modern French and Francophone literature.
-As Alliance française organized a lot of cultural events, we also invited many famous writers and authors to be our guests and make workshops around their books.
-I met some of the people mentioned below like Eric-Emmanuel Schmitt and Frédéric Beigbeder in person and had copies of their books autographed specially for me!
+I speak French and decided to make a when Frenchie in me is reading book selection.
+I worked in Alliance francaise in Varna, Bulgaria in the past and there was a big library with plenty of classic and modern French and Francophone literature.
+As Alliance francaise organized a lot of cultural events, we also invited many famous writers and authors to be our guests and make workshops around their books.
+I met some of the people mentioned below like Eric-Emmanuel Schmitt and Frederic Beigbeder in person and had copies of their books autographed specially for me!
 What an honour!

 I love reading and I always have a book in my bag just in case.
 However, three books stand out of my list not because they are classics or bestsellers, they certainly are, but because there is so much wisdom, hidden answers and concentrated knowledge on some interesting (at least for me) topics like depression and happiness, leadership and business, peace of mind and good will.

 How to make the best of Christmas and enjoy the holiday season

 The Christmas season is in his pick and end of the year is around the corner.
 It’s time to relax, enjoy family time and think about our loved ones!
 Here is my selection of tips on how to make the best of Christmas and enjoy the holiday season.

 5 Netflix documentaries about core values in life

 I love cosy nights as I love Netflix.
 Therefore, I selected 5 Netflix documentaries about core values in life that are worth watching.